kellpossible/blog/content/Adventures/21-SkiingInJapan.rst

-I stayed with Yuki and her partner Masahiro at their appartment in Sapporo, and they guided me around Rusutsu and Teine showing me many favourite spots, undoubtedly learned after 10+ years skiing in the area.
+I stayed with Yuki and her partner Masahiro at their appartment in Sapporo, and they guided me around Rusutsu and Teine showing me many favourite spots, undoubtedly learned after a lifetime skiing in the area.
 Luckily our trip to Rusutsu enabled me to grab my skis again from Setsu Getsu Karou, ready for a chest deep powder day.
 I'm very grateful for their friendly company and their impressive